 With the inescapable falsetto of Mika’s Grace Kelly ringing in the ears of a nation still stung by the embarrassment of a first Ashes series whitewash defeat since the 1920s, Liverpool return home to Merseyside following their own disappointment.

-An unsuccessful assignment in the north-east sees a six-game unbeaten Premier League streak come to an untimely end on a wet February afternoon at St James’ Park, ordinarily the site of many a happy memory for travelling Liverpool supporters.
+A six-game unbeaten Premier League streak comes to an untimely end on a wet February afternoon at St James’ Park, traditionally a happy hunting ground for travelling Liverpool supporters.

-Having also conquered La Liga the previous season, confidence is high among the Barcelona hierarchy that Frank Rijkaard can steer the team through to the quarter-finals of the tournament unscathed despite being drawn against the five-time winners of the competition.
+Having also conquered La Liga the previous season, confidence is high among the Barcelona hierarchy that Frank Rijkaard can steer the team through to the quarter-finals of the tournament unscathed despite being drawn against the five-time winners.

 "I am happy with the draw, Liverpool are a team that I had a preference for in order to face at this stage,” Barca president Joan Laporta tells the press after the tie is announced.